KishkindGhildial/bill-manager-app/README.md

 A sample bill management dashboard built using React & Redux (Scroll further below for more detials...)

+## Features

+### Level 1

+- The dashboard has Add, Edit, Delete functionality

+- The Bills are listed on Monthly basis

+- Time-series graphs represent each month's expenditure visually in real time

+- All components are created, desinged manually from scratch

+- The entries can be filtered by category

+- When handling data, for ease of demo purposes the year has been locked to '2020', with choice to perform all above operations across the months & dates

 ### Bills for the month of January
 <img width="1440" alt="Screenshot 2022-06-06 at 4 09 05 PM" src="https://user-images.githubusercontent.com/73109553/172147108-f6596658-2bdf-43b0-996f-4e1487d8b2c2.png">